-About: Information about Vip3D including the current version number, your CD Key number and your video card information.
+About: Information about the software including the current version number, your CD Key number and your video card information.

-Exit: Shuts down Vip3D.
+Exit: Shuts down the software.
 (If you made any changes to the current project and didn’t save it, a message window pops up that allows you to save your changes, skip saving if you don’t want to save your changes, or cancel the action.
-Vip3D closes immediately after saving or skipping.)
+The software closes immediately after saving or skipping.)

-Here you can add or change project details such as client name, property address, project description & notes or add your company logo.
+Here you can add or change project details such as client name, email, phone and property address.

 Client: Here you can add or change the client’s name.

 Client Email: Here you can add or change the client’s email.

 Client Phone: Here you can add or change the client’s phone.

 Address: Here you can add the property address.
 The address will automatically generate when using a GIS Image.
 TIP: For Vip3D Members it’s important to enter the address to set the real world location and get accurate shadows.